ArthurGao/platform-prototype/README.md

  mvn clean test
 ```

-## What pains resolved by this prototype
+## Pains resolved by this prototype
 1. Onboarding Complexity
     - Rapid Setup: Developers can quickly run local instances of both microservices without manually configuring each dependency, significantly reducing the time required for onboarding.
     - Consistent Environment: With a shared parent POM and standardized dependency management, new team members face fewer surprises regarding version mismatches or configuration drift.